Dormant Bank Accounts & Escheated Funds

 But you can get it back.

-The trick is finding out if you had a dormant account that was transferred to the state treasury.
-Claim systems are in place, but some states aren’t very good at helping you find your money.
+The trick is finding out if you had a dormant account.
+Claim systems are in place, but some states aren’t good at helping you find your money.

 “When a department had a dedicated marketing staff, there was a statistically significant increase in the amount of money distributed,” Darrin Wilson, a professor at Northern Kentucky University wrote in an academic paper on unclaimed money.